parteekkamboj9/parteekkamboj9/README.md

 ## Hi there 👋  I'm Parteek Singh
 ##### I'm a Python developer.
 I have a great knowledge of python as well as django.
 I've done lot of practice in both.
-In summers, i learn about Web Scraping and Adobe Photoshop.
+In summers, I learn about Web Scraping and Adobe Photoshop.
 So i have good knowledge in programming and logically clear mind
 ##### You can see in my Repositries.
 I have few copmplete websites build using Django & Python in my private repos.(Contect below to check/see)
 There are few project/repos of webscrapping in my public repos.